Stochastic Cahn--Hilliard Equations from One-Dimensional Ising--Kac--Kawasaki Dynamics: Introduction

-i.e.\ the change at site $i$ is ``incoming current minus outgoing current''.
 Hence the spin variation at site \(i\) is given by the incoming current through the left bond minus the outgoing current through the right bond, which is the natural lattice analogue of a divergence form.

-For a fixed total magnetization $M(N):=\sum_{i \in \Lambda_N} \sigma_i$, we define the canonical sector
+For a fixed total magnetization $M(N):=\sum_{i \in \Lambda_N} \sigma(\cdot,i)$, we define the canonical sector

 The corresponding canonical Gibbs measure is